Borny/rtfm/javascript.md

 Will return the index of the element if it exists, otherwise will return **-1** if it doesn't find anything.
 `const indexOfElementToFind = array.indexOf(element)`
 If specifying an index, it will start looking from that index
-`const indexOfElementToFind = array.indexOf(element, 3)`, will start to look from index 3
+`const indexOfElementToFind = array.indexOf(element, 3)`, will start to look from index 3.
+=> Only works on primitive values (string, number, boolean)

 ### lastIndexOf()